-As one clone is peeing in the morning, the toilet analyzes his health and determines he has been eating too much salt.
+A smart-toilet analyzes a man's morning pee and determines he has been eating too much salt.
 Later in the lunchroom, he's denied his beloved bacon for breakfast.
-One clone gets angry and hits a monitor in the elevator.
-By the time he stops and gets out, the security is there to have a chat with him about his outburst.
-When a male and female clone get too close to each other, the security is there in seconds to remind them to keep their distance.
+Another man gets angry and hits a wall and security instantly appears to have a "chat" with him about his outburst.
+A man and women start to get close, but security steps in to remind them to keep a "proper" distance.